RafaelFelic/Portfolio/README.md

 Welcome to the GitHub repository for my personal portfolio website.
 As a Front-End Developer with a focus on HTML, CSS, JavaScript, React and Tailwind CSS, this portfolio showcases my projects, skills, and experiences in web development.
 Designed with responsiveness in mind, it features a clean, modern UI/UX, highlighting my work and the technologies I use.

----

-## Design Philosophy: A Tribute to QBASIC

-This portfolio is more than just a showcase of my skills and projects; it's a respect to my roots in programming, drawing heavy inspiration from QBASIC, the programming language that introduced me to the world of coding in the 1990s.
-For those who remember, QBASIC was not just a tool, but a gateway to creativity and problem-solving for a whole generation of programmers.

-### Why QBASIC?

-- **Nostalgic Aesthetic**: The layout and design choices reflect the simplicity and constraints of early computing environments.
-This is a deliberate attempt to capture the essence of an era where programming was as much about discovery as it was about creation.
-- **Simplicity and Focus**: Much like the straightforward and unadorned interface of QBASIC, this portfolio aims to prioritize content and functionality, presenting my work and experiences without unnecessary embellishment.
-- **Tribute to Beginnings**: Incorporating elements reminiscent of QBASIC serves as a personal reminder of my journey from a curious enthusiast to a professional Front-End Developer.
-It's a tribute to the roots of my passion for coding.

-### Embracing Retro, Powered by Modern Tech

-While the inspiration comes from the past, the technologies used to bring this portfolio to life are firmly anchored in the present.
-HTML, CSS (with a touch of Tailwind CSS for that custom, responsive layout), JavaScript, and React combine to recreate a retro vibe while ensuring a smooth, modern user experience.
-This blend of old and new reflects my development philosophy: honoring the past while embracing the future.

----

 ## Table of Contents
 - [Technologies Used](#technologies-used)
 - [Features](#features)